paulscherrerinstitute/bsread_python/ReadmeCLI.md

 Beside that the __bs__ command provides a way to configure the channels that should be streamed out from an IOC.

 __Warning / Attention:__ Please ensure that you don't connect to a production source directly nor that you connect twice to a single source unless you are knowing what you are doing!
 Due to the current data delivery scheme (PUSH/PULL) data might be lost otherwise!
-If you are in doubt please ask for assistance from the Controls HA group (daq@psi.ch).
+If you are in doubt please ask for assistance from the Controls HA group (daq<at>psi.ch).

 ----